bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 You can run this query against an example storefront using the [GraphQL Playground](https://developer.bigcommerce.com/graphql-playground?tabs=firstThreeProducts)

-The results will look something like this.
+The results will look something like this:

 ```json
 {